angstsmurf/spatterlight/terps/tads/tads3/charmap/README.txt

 uses a binary-portable format, so the same cmaplib.t3r works on every platform - there's no need to recompile it locally for byte-order differences or anything else.
-The source files for the mappings are not included with the source distribution because they're based on original mapping files available on the Unicode Consortium web site (www.unicode.org), but we can provide them to anyone who needs them.
+The source files for the mappings are included with the source distribution; note that these are based on the mapping tables available at the Unicode website (www.unicode.org), but are extended beyond the basic Unicode tables with numerous approximation mappings.

 If you need a character set mapping that isn't in the set provided below, you can use the character map compiler tool (mkchrtab) to